All Episodes

 Well, he couldn't.

-Either the president or A. G. Garland had to come out and and make some sort of statement to answer to the outcry that this in some way could be manipulation of the justice system or weaponization.
+Either the president or A.C.
+Garland had to come out and make some sort of statement to answer to the outcry that this in some way could be manipulation of the justice system or weaponization.

-Because you know, here I'm I'm somebody that has revered law enforcement my whole life.
+You know, let me ask this, because, you know, here I'm somebody that has revered law enforcement my whole life.

-I don't know what you know about my personal life, but my mom was a prison guard for and she worked 16 hour shifts her whole life.
+I don't know what you know about my personal life, but my mom was a prison guard for, and she worked 16-hour shifts her whole life.

 My dad was a family corps probation officer.

-I had, you know, extended family members, friends all over the place that were on the NYPD, New York City police officers, uh, people that were Nassau County police officers, Suffolk County police officers.
+I had, you know, extended family members, friends all over the place that were on the NYPD, New York City police officers, people that were Nassau County police officers, Suffolk County police officers.

-Uh, and there were two members of my family that made it to the FBI.
+And there were two members of my family that made it to the FBI.

-One wrote me a very heartfelt message last night uh when I said, you know, it breaks my heart, but because of the actions and the lack of accountability for those people, for example, that protected Hillary Clinton when she deleted uh 33,000
+One wrote me a very heartfelt message last night when I said, you know, it breaks my heart, but because of the actions and the lack of accountability for those people, for example, that protected Hillary Clinton when she deleted 33,000

 Now, in my view, they have earned the distrust, especially with any matter involving Donald Trump.

-And the worst part of this, Madam Attorney General, is is none of the people that did that were held accountable.
+And the worst part of this, Madam Attorney General, is none of the people that did that were held accountable.

 None of them.

-Well, and that was, you know, I watched the statement and he seemed so indignant.
+Well, and that was, you know, I watched the statement, and he seemed so indignant.

 He couldn't believe that anyone would attack the FBI.